 Space Escape is a 3D walking simulator designed to show off the character controller.
-There are two distinct state: Normal Gravity and Low Gravity.
+There are two distinct states: Normal Gravity and Low Gravity.
 The player's goal is to reach the escape pods before the station shatters into nothing.

 Game Feel Designer

-Fine tuned a 3D character controller using the UFPS Asset in Unity3D for controller input
+Fine-tuned a 3D character controller using the UFPS Asset in Unity3D for controller input

 Implemented various objects to give the feeling of the station falling apart